 60 Give details of any notable features of your country’s private antitrust enforcement regime not covered above.

-1 Dr Kim Lars Mehrbrey is a partner, Dr Lisa Hofmeister is counsel and Sophia Jaeger is a senior associate at Hogan Lovells.
+1 Kim Lars Mehrbrey is a partner, Lisa Hofmeister is counsel and Sophia Jaeger is a senior associate at Hogan Lovells.

 2 With effect as of 9 June 2017, the EU Directive 2014/104/EU of 26 November 2014 on antitrust damages actions (EU Cartel Damages Directive) was implemented into German law by the 9th Amendment of the GWB (German Act against Restraints of Competition).
 This substantially changed the legal framework for the pursuit of cartel damages claims in Germany.
 However, many of the provisions of the former legal regime will remain applicable for many years.
 This is in particular the case for cartel damages claims in relation to cartelised products or services purchased or obtained by the respective claimant before 26 December 2016.
 Therefore, in our answers to the questions, the legal situation under the new rules as well as – to the extent applicable – under the former legal regime will be explained.
-Furthermore, in January 2020, the German Federal Ministry of the Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie) published its draft legislation regarding the 10th Amendment of the GWB (‘Draft 10th Amendment’).
-To the extent relevant our answers also contain references to the Draft 10th Amendment.
+On 19 January 2021, the 10th Amendment of the GWB entered into force.

 8 See Sections 33(g), 89(b) and 89(c) GWB; see question 26.

 9 Case 13 O 265/20; decision of 17 December 2020.

 10 Section 33(g)(4), 89(c)(4) GWB.

 11 Sections 33(g)(4), 89(c)(4) GWB.